Sequences of point blow-ups over perfect fields from a combinatorial point of view: Preliminaries

+As it is shown in Proposition \ref{Pro1}, the normal bundle plays a key role in many intersection computations.
 The next two results refers to the computation of the normal bundle of certain varieties we are interested in.
-More concretely, varieties resulting from the intersection of two Cartier divisors meeting regularly (i.e. transversally at smooth points of both) and varieties obtained as the strict transforms of other ones by a blow-up.

-\begin{lem} Let $D$ and $F$ be two irreducible components of a simple normal crossing divisor $E$ that is regularly embedded in $X$.
+More concretely, varieties resulting from the intersection of two Cartier divisors meeting regularly (i.e. transversally at smooth points of both) and varieties obtained as the strict transforms of other ones by a blow-up. \begin{lemma} Let $D$ and $F$ be two irreducible components of a simple normal crossing divisor $E$ that is regularly embedded in $X$.
 If we denote by $G=D\cap F$ then